 How effective is the School's provision for children with special educational needs?

-During this academic year (2016-2017), an independent audit was carried out and the school has made great strides to update all policies and practices.
+During the academic year 2016-2017, an independent audit was carried out and the school has made great strides to update all policies and practices.

 - The School has a robust policy for special educational needs.
 The policy is implemented by all members of staff and its effectiveness is monitored and evaluated by the Governing Body on an annual basis.
 The SENCO regularly feeds back to Governors, enabling up to date general information on the progress of children with SEN and the provision made for them to be shared with the whole governing body.
 Information from parental questionnaires and children's comments are reported to the Governing Body in relation to the support provided or feedback on the effectiveness of new resources.
 This will also help us to ensure that we make the necessary developments to ensure we have used our best endeavours to minimalise the gaps in our provision for children with SEND.